-Full-time: three years; Part-time: usually four years or five years with honours.
+Full-time: three years (four years with sandwich year); Part-time: usually four years or five years with honours.

 Mixed Mode, Full-time and Part-time

 Please note: This course is currently under review; modules are subject to change.

 We recognise that every student’s journey is a unique one and with this in mind we have designed our course to be as flexible as possible to enable students to tailor their degree towards subjects and pathways that interest them.